Nonmonotone local minimax methods for finding multiple saddle points: Numerical experiments

+We show five solutions $u_1,u_2,\ldots,u_5$ obtained in Fig.~\ref{fig:nlbc_circ5sols} with their profiles inside the domain and on the boundary.
+For each solution, the information of its corresponding support space $L$, initial ascent direction $v_0$ (determined by $\rho_0$ via \eqref{eq:v0bie}) and energy functional value is listed in Table~\ref{tab:nlbc_circle}.
+It is noted that the boundary value of the solution $u_1$ is a constant, approximately to $0.6691$.
+Actually, the algorithm for computing $u_1$ needs only one iteration.
+Compared the efficiency of our GBBLMM with that of traditional LMMs, our approach can be observed to perform much better with less iterations and CPU time for the BVP \eqref{eq:nlbc-model} on a circle domain.
+The relevant details are omitted here due to the length limitation. \end{example}

-\begin{example} \rm{\bf (A square domain case)}$\;$ Set $\Omega=(-1,1)^2$ and the boundary $\partial\Omega$ is parametrized starting from the point $\x=(-1,-1)$ by a scaled arc-length in the counterclockwise direction:
+\begin{example}[A square domain case]\rm Set $\Omega=(-1,1)^2$ and the boundary $\partial\Omega$ is parametrized starting from the point $\x=(-1,-1)$ by a scaled arc-length in the counterclockwise direction:

 In this case, more nontrivial solutions spring up.
 We simply show ten solutions obtained in Fig.~\ref{fig:nlbc_rect_u1-10} with their profiles inside the domain and on the boundary.
-For each solution, the information of the corresponding support space $L$, initial ascent direction $v_0$ and its energy functional value is listed in Table~\ref{tab:nlbc_rect}.
-It is observed that $u_1\sim u_5$ are positive solutions and others are sign-changing solutions. \end{example}
+For each solution, the information of its corresponding support space $L$, initial ascent direction $v_0$ (determined by $\rho_0$ via \eqref{eq:v0bie}) and energy functional value is listed in Table~\ref{tab:nlbc_rect}.
+It is observed that $u_1\sim u_5$ are positive solutions and others are sign-changing solutions. \end{example} \sfigw{.18\textwidth} \sfigh{.09\textwidth}